Staff Frequently Asked Questions

 What do staff members wear?

 Staff members work each day in neat attire that is appropriate to the activity in which you are working.
 The days can be warm and the evenings cool.
 Shorts and tee shirts are most often worn during the day but sweats may be needed some evenings (especially in mid-August).
 Counselors are required to wear 1 piece bathing suits in black or dark blue.
 Staff are given 2 staff shirts that are worn on opening day and closing day or when chaperoning campers on trips out of camp.
 Our camp laundry is available for staff to use free of charge at night once you are off duty.

 Will I get any time off?

 Staff members will have 6 pre-scheduled days off during the course of the summer (which is approximately one per week).
 Additionally, staff members will have a period off each day.
 Counselors have two out of every three nights off.
 The third night is spent in the bunk with the campers.
 On nights off, counselors are free to leave camp after campers lights-out.

-Counselors leaving camp on time off are expected to return by curfew at 1:00 AM and sign in at the office.
+Counselors have a curfew at 12:30 AM on nights off and sign in at the office before returning to their cabin.
 Staff members should use their time off to “recharge their batteries” because we expect our staff to perform their duties to the best of their abilities and a full nights sleep is essential.

 How do I get to camp?